Codringtoncoding/component-library-demo/README.md

 ## Using our library!

 1. lets create a new create react app
-   `npx create-react-app my-app --template typescript`
+   `npm create vite@latest ./ -- --template react-ts`

 2. Run the app `npm run start`